Islam in Malaysia: Sharia legal system

 Parallel to the civil courts, there are Sharia courts which conduct legal matters related to Muslim family sphere.
 Legal issues like Muslim divorce and Muslim apostasy are conducted in the Syariah Courts.
 However, there are cases whereby apostasy cases are tried in the Federal Courts.
 Non-Muslims are not bound by Sharia.

 Accusations of "Christian agendas"

-In mid-2017, Kamarul Zaman Yusoff who is a former senior lecturer at Universiti Utara Malaysia alleged that it was the Christian members of the largely Chinese-based Democratic Action Party (DAP) that held effective power over the party and that it had a "Christian agenda".
-He claimed that numerous party officials including party Secretary-General Lim Guan Eng of being a Christian.
-DAP parliamentary leader Lim Kit Siang refuted the allegations and accused the United Malays National Organisation (UMNO) of spreading lies about the DAP.
+Accusations of prosleytization have been used regularly by various Muslim politicians against Christians in order to court support from the Malays.
+There have been many instances of attacks on the Christian faith and they all point to political agendas by Malay-Muslim political parties.

-On 12 July 2018, UMNO Supreme Council member Datuk Lokman Noor Adam claimed that the DAP which is a component party of the then governing Pakatan Harapan coalition was attempting to make Christianity the official religion of Malaysia.
+During the campaign for the 2022 Malaysian General Elections, Muhyiddin Yassin, the leader of Perikatan Nasional warned that his opponents were agents of a Jewish and Christian agenda out to colonize Malaysia.

 Clothing

 As of 2013, most Muslim Malaysian women wear the tudung, a type of hijab.
 This use of the tudung was uncommon prior to the 1979 Iranian Revolution, and the places that had women in tudung tended to be rural areas.
 The usage of the tudung sharply increased after the 1970s, as religious conservatism among Malay people in both Malaysia and Singapore increased.

 Several members of the Kelantan ulama in the 1960s believed the hijab was not mandatory.
 However, in 2015 the majority of Malaysian ulama believed this previous viewpoint was un-Islamic.
 The National Fatwa Council has issued a ruling against young Muslim women wearing trousers.

 Norhayati Kaprawi directed a 2011 documentary about the use of tudung in Malaysia, Siapa Aku? ("Who am I?").

 Despite the hijab, or tudung being non-mandatory in Malaysia, some government buildings enforce within their premises a dresscode which bans women, Muslim and non-Muslim, from entering while wearing "revealing clothes".

 In 2014, the feminist Muslim organization Sisters in Islam was named in a fatwa by the Selangor Islamic Religious Council.
 They had previously supported Muslim women who attempted to compete in the Miss Malaysia pageant before four had to withdraw.